Xeway/ERC/README.md

 function retrieveExpiredTokens(uint256 id) external;
 ```

 Allows option seller to retrieve the collateral tokens that were not exercised.
-Seller can execute this function succesfully only after current time is greater than `exerciseWindowEnd`.
+If the option is a call, seller retrieves the underlying tokens.
+If the option is a put, seller retrieves the strike tokens.

+MUST revert if the address calling the function is not the seller of the option issuance.\
+MUST revert if `exerciseWindowEnd` is greater or equals than the current time.

+*Transfers the un-exercised collateral to the seller's address.*
+*Deletes the option issuance from the contract if the retrieval was successful.*
 *Emits `Expired` event if the retrieval was successful.*

 #### `cancel`